 A solid daily multivitamin should pack at least seven vitamins and a few minerals.

 Taking a multivitamin simplifies getting your recommended dietary allowance of essential micronutrients.
 It also means that you don't have to track certain nutrients like amino acids or worry about getting these from natural sources.

 Best Practices For Buying Multivitamins

-Scientific evidence shows that taking multivitamins can significantly improve brain function and health conditions, but be wary of snake oil salespeople .
+Scientific evidence from the National Library of Medicine shows that taking multivitamins can significantly improve cognitive functioning and health conditions, but be wary of snake oil salespeople .

 Avoid Long Lists Of Additives

 Although certain ingredients may be necessary in some cases, it's best to steer clear of supplements that contain a lot of additives.